-The cash accounts of the NCEL are Short-Term Investment Fund (STIF) accounts which are interest-bearing accounts held with the NC State Treasurer.
+The cash accounts of the NCEL are Short-Term Investment Fund (STIF) accounts which are interest-bearing accounts held with the State Treasurer.
 Investments are limited to those authorized for the State's General Fund, pursuant to NC General Statute 147-69.1.
-The investment earnings on these accounts and the related security lending collateral transactions is \$1,450 and \$1,282 for the years ended June 30, 2019 and 2018, respectively.
+The investment earnings on these accounts and the related security lending collateral transactions were \$1,156 and \$1,450 for the years ended June 30, 2020 and 2019, respectively.

 The NCEL, on occasion, will also have miscellaneous nonoperating revenue related to dividends received from MUSL.
-There were however, no dividends to report the years ended June 30, 2019 and 2018, respectively.
+There were however, no dividends to report the years ended June 30, 2020 and 2019, respectively.